toashiqur/Defect-Prediction-Using-RCLUV/index.md

+The replication package: **Defect Prediction Using RCLUV.7z** contains the bug datasets needed to replicate our study.
+It also has the RCLUV extractor for Java.
+The datasets were built from two existing benchmark bug datasets: the Eclipse bug dataset (https://ieeexplore.ieee.org/abstract/document/4273265) and the GitHub bug database (https://link.springer.com/chapter/10.1007/978-3-319-42089-9_44).

-The thesis is available for download from: http://hdl.handle.net/1974/27517
+The thesis is available for download from: (http://hdl.handle.net/1974/27517)

 # Overview of the Replication Package Content
 <html>
 <dl>